America’s War Years on the Home Front (1941-1945)

 While many poorer women worked before the war, middle class wives in majority stayed at home to tend to the house and children; cook meals and create a comfort zone for her family.
 Moms simply took care of everyone, made sure the kids got to school on time, husbands had a nice breakfast before going to work; she put on the bandaids and kissed away the pain that occurs in all our daily lives.

 Most husbands felt it disgraceful if their wives worked outside the home; as if they had failed as providers a taboo for married life during the pre-war years.
 After the war effort began, however, most men of working age were in uniform and serving in the armed forces so industry and business needed workers to take their place.
 The only choice was to put women in positions that had been reserved for men before the war.
 Adding to the need for labor there was suddenly a huge war industry to keep producing.
-As a result, the government quickly created a big propaganda drive to
+As a result, the government quickly created a big propaganda drive to entice women into the work force as part as their wartime duty.

 Rosie the Riveter became the poster child for female workers.
 The government’s image of Rosie was determined, loyal, patriotic and attractive.
 The Rosie image was…well…quite rosy.
 (My own mother worked at Douglas Aircraft during the war).
 In any case, all was not “rosy.”